Database Configuration

 show-mysql-errors: true

-:- This determines the type of database you're using.
+data-type:- This determines the type of database you're using.

 - Options: MYSQL, H2, MONGODB